EastfordCommunicator/website/articles/34/5/library-update.md

 ---
-title: What Going On at the Eastford Public Library?
+title: What is Going On at the Eastford Public Library?
 author: Katie Ball
 ---